bradh352/ansible-role-service-bind/README.md

 - `bind_use_ipv4`: Boolean.
 Defaults to false.
 Set this to force bind to use ipv4 for recursive queries.
 May be need to prevent timeouts if ipv6 is not enabled in the environment.
+- `bind_forward`: List of domains to forward to a different resolver.
+Each one contains these attributes:
+  - `domain`: Domain to forward
+  - `servers`: List of server ip addresses to forward to.
 - `bind_zones`: List of BIND zones this server is authoritative for.
 Each list contains these attributes.
   - `domain`: Domain for Zone.